 These assets are initially recognised at fair value taking into account any directly attributable transaction costs.
 Subsequent to initial recognition, they are measured at amortised cost using the effective interest method.
 The Company applies the general accepted loss model (Expected Credit Losses or "ECL") to its loans receivables.
 The amount of ECL's recognized as a loss allowance depends on the extent of credit deterioration since initial recognition.
 Any gain or loss arising on derecognition is recognised directly in profit or loss.
-The reversal of loss allowance is presented as separate line item in the statement of profit or loss.
+The reversal of loss allowance is presented as separate line item in the Statement of Profit and Loss.